icai-imat-deep-learning/deep-learning/projects/p1/README.md

 The first thing you will have to do is installing the required dependencies, defined in the file "requirements.txt".

+To log the metrics during training and validation, we will be using tensorboard.
+You shall have it installed after installing the dependencies defined in "requirements.txt".
+Install also the extension of vs code for tensorboard.

 ## Structure of the repo